rst2pdf/rst2pdf/README.rst

 Install from GitHub
 ~~~~~~~~~~~~~~~~~~~

-Work on rst2pdf has restarted on GitHub, with the goals of supporting
+Work on rst2pdf has restarted on GitHub, with the goals of adding new
-Python 3, addressing outstanding issues, and not breaking anything.
+features, addressing outstanding issues, and not breaking anything.
 You
 can clone the repository and install this version::

     $ git clone https://github.com/rst2pdf/rst2pdf rst2pdf